pmsousa/pmsousa/README.md

 ### Hi there, my name is Pedro Sousa 👋

-* I've been working in IT for more than 25 years and continue to learn each day something new.
+* I've been working in IT for more than 30 years and continue to learn each day something new.
-* Currently, I'm a Azure Tech Lead and manage a team which helps our customers overcome their challenges with Cloud Adoption.
+* Currently, I'm an Azure Tech Lead and manage a team that helps our customers overcome their challenges with Cloud Adoption.
 * I'm also a Public Speaker for several years trying to share my passion and, if any, some knowledge.
 Due to this, I've been awarded <a href="https://mvp.microsoft.com/en-us/PublicProfile/5003049?fullName=Pedro%20Sousa" target="_blank" rel="noreferrer noopener">Microsoft Azure MVP</a> in 2018!
 * At this moment, I'm also a co-organizer of <a href="https://www.meetup.com/pt-BR/Azure-User-Group-Portugal" target="_blank" rel="noreferrer noopener">Azure User Group Portugal</a>, our local meetup where we try to share knowledge with the community.